Access to maternal health services increases at Nakaseke hospital

 The verdict by Justice Benjamin Kabiito forced several residents to abandon maternal health services at the hospital and opted for private health centres leading to several maternal cases at the facility to dwindle.

-However, according to the report for the year 2019/20 released by Dr. Bernard Okong the Medical Superintendent of Nakaseke Hospital, the facility registered 2,792 deliveries and only two deaths.
+However, according to the report for the year 2019/20 released by Doctor Bernard Okong the Medical Superintendent of Nakaseke Hospital, the facility registered 2792 deliveries and only two deaths.
 On average the district hospital handles 250 deliveries per month.

 The report further reveals that the hospital Special Care Baby Unit treated 371 newborn babies of which some were premature and others had breathing complications among others.